Heavy-Tailed Linear Bandits: Huber Regression with One-Pass Update

 \section{Conclusion}

-In this paper, we investigate the heavy-tailed linear bandits problem.
-We identify the advantages of Huber loss-based methods over the truncation and median-of-means strategies, while also pointing out the inefficiencies of previous Huber loss-based methods.
-We then propose the Huber loss-based one-pass algorithm \hvtucb based on the Online Mirror Descent (OMD) framework. \hvtucb achieves the optimal and instance-dependent regret bound $\Ot\big(d T^{\frac{1-\epsilon}{2(1+\epsilon)}} \sqrt{\sum_{t=1}^T \nu_t^2} + d T^{\frac{1-\epsilon}{2(1+\epsilon)}}\big)$ while only requiring $\O(1)$ per-round computational cost.
-Furthermore, it can be extended to online linear MDPs and online adaptive control, broadening its applicability.
-The key contribution is our adaptation of the OMD framework to stochastic linear bandits, which addresses the challenges introduced by heavy-tailed noise and the structure of the Huber loss.
+In this paper, we investigate the problem of heavy-tailed linear bandits (HvtLB).
+We highlight the advantages of Huber loss-based methods over truncation and median-of-means strategies, while also identifying the inefficiencies in previous Huber loss-based methods for HvtLB.
+To address these issues, we propose a Huber loss-based one-pass algorithm \hvtucb, based on Online Mirror Descent (OMD), a well-known regret minimization framework in online learning, which we adapt here for use as a statistical estimator. \hvtucb achieves the optimal and instance-dependent regret bound $\Ot\big(d T^{\frac{1-\epsilon}{2(1+\epsilon)}} \sqrt{\sum_{t=1}^T \nu_t^2} + d T^{\frac{1-\epsilon}{2(1+\epsilon)}}\big)$ while only requiring $\O(1)$ per-round computational cost.
+Furthermore, our proposed method enjoys the potential to be extended to more broad online decision-making problems, including online linear MDPs and online adaptive control, thereby broadening its applicability.
+The key contribution is our adaptation of the OMD framework to stochastic linear bandits, effectively addressing the challenges introduced by heavy-tailed noise and the structure of the Huber loss.

-Both \citet{NeurIPS'23:hvt-lb2} and our work rely on knowledge of the moment $\nu_t$ to achieve instance-dependent regret guarantees.
-Extending these Huber loss-based methods to handle unknown $\nu_t$ while maintaining instance-dependent guarantees is an interesting problem for future investigation.
+Both our work and~\citet{NeurIPS'23:hvt-lb2} rely on prior knowledge of the moment bound $\nu_t$ to achieve instance-dependent guarantees.
+Recent progress in heavy-tailed multi-armed bandits has removed this requirement in different settings: adversarial~\citep{ICML'22:HT-BBoW}, stochastic~\citep{COLT'24:HT-Adaptive}, and best-of-both-worlds~\citep{ICLR'25:uniINF}.
+Whether similar techniques can be applied to heavy-tailed linear bandits to relax this assumption remains an open question.